OutSystems has built-in protection against CSRF attacks for POST requests since version 9.1.400.0.

 A common usage is tricking users and capturing unintended likes in social networking sites.

-The following example illustrates how a CSRF attack can trick a user, that has not logged out from a vulnerable website, into clicking a trap link that executes a script or sends a fake POST request with the user's session ID:
+The following example illustrates how a CSRF attack can trick a user, that has not logged out from a vulnerable website, into clicking a trap link that executes a script or sends a fake

-How to do it with OutSystems Platform
+How to Do It With the OutSystems Platform

 To secure your OutSystems apps against CSRF attacks, the following actions are recommended: